open-contracting/pelican-backend/docs/tasks/datasets.rst

 --previous-dataset INTEGER  ID of previous dataset for time-based checks.
 --sample INTEGER            Number of compiled releases to extract.

-This command also updates the lists of OCID prefixes, identifier schemes, and document formats, used by :doc:`field-level quality checks<checks/field>`.

 .. _manage-remove:

 remove